Glitch752/focMotorController/DEVLOG.md

 I think the FOC control could still use some work, but it is now stable and works relatively well.

 ![](assets/simulator.png)

+## Small PCB fixes and updates
+Time taken: ~2 hours

+I adjusted the PCB to use copper pours for high current traces and opened areas on the mask for solder if needed.